-Each resident has their own private room and as part of funding from KLCCDA all their meals are provided.
+Each resident has their own private room and as part of funding from FRRTL all their meals are provided.

 The Polack Dispensary

 The Polack Dispensary is a large building situated in the centre of the Village.
 This building was constructed by the staff and students of the International School of Tanganyika (IST), under the auspices of Mike Maybury, William Powell and Charlie Woolman.
 It was named after Ernest Polack, the first principal of the Upper School.
 Initially, the Dispensary was primarily dispensing the drugs used to treat leprosy.
 Over the years, it has grown in size, now treats many other ailments and features a Mother and Baby Clinic.
 Medicines are free and many people come from the surrounding areas to be treated.
-The Tanzanian government, with whom the Care Centre cooperates closely, provides the drugs and funds some of the dispensary health-care workers.
+The building was handed over to the Tanzanian government in 2019.
+The government now provides the drugs and funds the dispensary health-care workers.

 We support the work of the District TB and Leprosy Co-ordinator (DTLC) with funds to support a team to visit rural villages and screen for cases of leprosy.